 - How did you start your journey as a gamer?
 This week Scott Taylor at Black Gate shares his love of gaming and a lifelong history with characters in a particular fictional family.
 I’ve seen something similar once (Glorg mark I to ?) but never this much conscious thought put into the continuity of a character’s identity.
 It’s quite remarkable!

 - Chris Hackler at Gaming Tonic continues to put great articles together.
 Late last week, he discussed his group’s proclivity for deposing GMs and playing new systems without needing much encouragement.
 Well, the rest of us should have some reasons to try that philosophy since it’s now Play a New RPG Month!

 - Monks always fascinated me in 1st edition D&D. There was something about their abilities, conviction, and the fact that only one Grand Master of Flowers could hold the position at a time… Well, Henri Hakl at Kobold Quarterly is bringing the monks back to the forefront again with a series on the “Wow of Poverty.”
 Each article in the series focuses on a different aspect of the vow of poverty and offers concrete examples of how to make the class work in your game.
-Check out part 1, part 2, and part 3, while we all wait for part 4.
+Check out part 1, part 2, and target="_blank">part 3, while we all wait for part 4.